Nozratt/DraftoutPractice/README.md

 ## Introduction

 This map aims to serve as a practice map for early game tasks in [MC Draftout](draftoutmc.com)

+If you want to update version without losing saved times, replace the `datapacks` folder in the old world with the new one

 ### This map has only been tested in 26.1.1

 ### Installation